2gavy/homecraft_vertex_lab/README.md

    ![image](https://github.com/valerioarvizzigno/homecraft_vertex_lab/assets/122872322/761cf843-c238-4f14-8fc2-47a6157f98b3)

 8a.
-(Only if on Elastic 8.12, not the 8.3) As later we will be using "title-vector" field for kNN search in our application (and not the default "ml.inference.title-vector.predicted_values") let's add an additional SET processor at the bottom of the processors list as in the image below:
+(Only if on Elastic 8.12, not the 8.3) As later we will be using "title-vector" field for kNN search in our application (and not the default "ml.inference.title-vector.predicted_value") let's add an additional SET processor at the bottom of the processors list as in the image below:

 ![image](https://github.com/valerioarvizzigno/homecraft_vertex_lab/assets/122872322/871c5b93-1a8e-4337-b98c-447456351c89)